joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7072269/2026/02/26/matas-buzelis-bulls-losing/

 **Why Nvidia’s Big Profits Aren’t Lifting Markets**\
 `The chip giant at the center of the artificial intelligence boom again beat expectations.
-But they didn’t overcome investor jitters.`\
+But it didn’t overcome investor jitters.`\
 https://nytimes.com/2026/02/26/business/dealbook/nvidia-ai-markets.html

 **Revel, a Maker of Software for Running Hardware, Raises $150 Million**\